JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Delete the tracks to send them to the recycle bin #DONE
 - Infinite scroll for tracks
 - Display tabs in the context menu
+## Deleted
+- See all tracks added to the recycle bin #DONE
+- Restore tracks to library or delete them permanently #DONE
+- Display tabs in the context menu

 ## Single track page
 - This will have to be a new screen